Dynamics and Rheology of Ring-Linear Blend Semidilute Solutions in Extensional Flow: Modeling and Molecular Simulations: Discussion

 Overall, the bidisperse linear blend results show that the large conformational fluctuations we observe for the ring-linear case may be a more general feature in polymer solution blends and polydisperse solutions.
 Polydisperse solutions are often modeled with two-state models, where polymers are assumed to be either stretched or coiled based on their relaxation time, and intermolecular interactions are neglected.
 Our results show that intermolecular interactions in semidilute solutions under strong flows are not screened.
 In fact, they can lead to qualitatively different dynamics.
 The introduction of non-linear polymer architectures further complicates the issue.
-While we observe topological constraints to be minimal in simulation, it is possible they play a more important role at higher molecular weight, as suggested by the larger $\langle \delta \rangle$ in experiment, and higher concentrations.
+While we observe topological constraints to be minimal in simulation, they likely play a more important role at higher concentrations and higher molecular weight, as suggested by the larger $\langle \delta \rangle$ in experiment.
 Even in the absence of topological constraints, the effect of architecture is not trivial.
 Polymer size and shape play an important role which is challenging to predict \textit{a priori} given the large concentration fluctuations present in semidilute solutions.

-Further study is required to draw conclusions on the connection of bulk stress to the conformational dynamics observed here.
-Although the ring dynamics are surprising, they appear to have minimal influence on the extensional viscosity, which can be predicted by a simple linear interpolation between the pure ring and pure linear case via the chain restoring force.
-Exploration of a broader range of molecular weight and concentration may reveal structure-property relationships not observed here.